How to Negotiate Salary for Your Next Career Move

 Prepare Talk points

-Preparing for any negotiation is always well spent.
-You’ll feel more confident in giving your argument if you have a clearly defined outline of your talking points in advance.
+Preparing for a meeting is time well spent.
+You’ll feel much more confident when giving your argument if you are prepared with a specific set of talking points outlined ahead of time.

-Here are some examples of things you might consider when negotiating your salary:
+Here are some suggestions of items you might consider to include in your salary negotiation:

 - Experience gained through years of relevant work